Bumble Bee Vs Honey Bee Vs Wasp

 The round dance is used to inform about the danger, nesting site location, the suitability of the discovered nest site, etc.

 They also stick together during danger by releasing pheromones.
-When any of the colony members identify dangers they notify the other members through different dances or by releasing pheromones.
+When any of the colony members identify dangers, they notify the other members through different dances or by releasing pheromones.

 In the case of bumble bees and wasps, they release pheromones to communicate with each other.
 Bumble bees can share information by swinging around or by releasing pheromones.
 Wasps only communicate with each other about food sources and nesting sites through pheromones.